 The Experience and Potential of Writing for Personal Development

-Online – Athabasca University Graduate – Master of Arts–Integrated Studies (MAIS) 616
+Online – Athabasca University Graduate – Master of Arts Interdisciplinary Studies (MAIS 616)

 Writing is an important form of human expression and a valuable tool in academia for reporting findings, expressing points of view, or furthering an area of study.
 Some university students view writing merely as a technical skill-or, at worst, a necessary evil in the process of obtaining certification.
 However, writing offers diverse potentials, such as giving the writer the opportunity to explore, define, and refine his or her internal experiences.

 Compelling evidence exists that the writing process may enhance and expand personal development in a variety of contexts and that writing has therapeutic benefits.
 This course focuses on exploring these potentials, by engaging students in the writing process and by inviting them to review, study, discuss, and evaluate existing contexts where writing is being used for therapy, creativity, and self-expression, and for research on the writing process.

 As a student in Writing the Self, you will be required to commit to a daily writing practice, and you will be invited to express yourself in the form of poetry and fiction.
 You will also be prompted to write about various themes and explore facets of your lived experience.
 During the course you will be asked to share selected written work with your course professor and other students.
 You will work online, participate in student discussion, give and receive feedback, and complete assignments during and at the end of the course.